+Endogamy, consanguinity and community disease profiles. - Community Genetics.
+2005;8(1): Bittles AH., Centre for Human Genetics, Edith Cowan University.
 Considerable attention is paid to the role of consanguineous marriage as a causative factor in the prevalence of genetic disorders.
 At the same time, the potential influence of community endogamy on overall levels of homozygosity and disease profiles remains largely under-investigated.

 Effect of consanguinity and endogamy on mortality and fertility in a Spanish population,

 Surname Endogamy among the Brahmin

-of India - Suhasini Bhatnagar, Suraksha Agrawal
+of India - Suhasini Bhatnagar, Suraksha Agrawal -

-Current Sociology, Vol. 50, No. 6, 853-861 (2002) � 2002 International Sociological Association
+Current Sociology, Vol. 50, No. 6, 853-861.
+2002 International Sociological

 Endogamy has been a strong influence on Hindu society over the centuries and most of the 75,000 subcastes or subgroups of India's complex social stratification system practise endogamy, while the further divisions within these subcastes, called gotras, are required to marry exogamously.
 The present study focuses on the effect of endogamy on genetic microdifferentiation.
 The groups are all subdivisions or classes of the Brahmin or priest caste, namely Bhargavas and Chaturvedis and Kanyakubja and Sanadhaya Brahmin, and all groups practise patrilineal surname endogamy.
 Two-generation pedigrees were drawn up and microdifferentiation was estimated using parameters like mean concordance, i.e. within-gotra marriages in Bhargavas and Chaturvedis, FIT (the inbreeding coefficient or inbreeding-like effect due to endogamy), FST and RST.
 The FST is almost the same in all the populations over two generations; however, it is slightly lower among Bhargavas and highest in Brahmin indicating that although these populations follow endogamy at surname level they are exogamous at gotra/kuldevi level.
 The same is indicated by FIS, which shows that in spite of strict endogamy there is no inbreeding-like effect in these populations.